-The web pages accessible through the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements" are intended to give applicants for OJP awards a general overview of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants and cooperative agreements awarded in FY 2017.
+The web pages accessible through the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2017 Awards" are intended to give applicants for OJP awards a general overview of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants and cooperative agreements awarded in FY 2017.
 Individual OJP awards typically also will include additional award conditions.
 Those additional conditions may relate to the particular statute, program, or solicitation under which the award in made; to the substance of the funded application; to the recipient's performance under other federal awards; to the recipient's legal status (e.g., as a for-profit entity); or to other pertinent considerations.

-As stated above, NIJ expects any award under this solicitation to be a made as a grant or cooperative agreement.
-Should the award be a cooperative agreement, NIJ will include a condition in the award document that sets out the "substantial federal involvement" in carrying out the award and program.
+As stated above, NIJ expects some awards under this solicitation to be cooperative agreements.
+A cooperative agreement will include a condition in the award document that sets out the "substantial federal involvement" in carrying out the award and program.
 Generally speaking, under cooperative agreements with OJP, responsibility for the day-to-day conduct of the funded project rests with the recipient.
 OJP, however, may have substantial involvement in matters such as coordination efforts and site selection, as well as review and approval of work plans, research designs, data collection instruments, and major project-generated materials.
 In addition, OJP often indicates in the award condition that it may redirect the project if necessary.